clintonboys/clintonboys.github.io/_posts/2017-10-08-australia-under-nz-rules.md

 On top of the electorates, each voter actually casts *two* ballots: one for his electorate, and another "party-list" ballot for his favoured party.
 An additional 49 seats are allocated proportionally to parties according to the party-list votes they receive.

 This gives a total of 120 seats.
-After an election, the process of forming a government proceeds the same as in Australia, although due to the lack of preferential voting and the party-list system, hung parliaments are a much more common occurence.
+After an election, the process of forming a government proceeds the same as in Australia, although due to the lack of preferential voting and the party-list system, hung parliaments are a much more common occurrence.

 ## Reshaping the Australian electoral map